-- o A completed student health record that includes: - Physical examination (PE) - All required immunizations (Please see letter from Department of Health for list of Required immunizations on pg.
+- At Registration, all students entering school in Hawai'i for the first time must have: - o Tuberculosis (TB)/Purified Protein Derivative (PPD) clearance within the last year - AND - A completed student health record that includes: - Physical examination (PE) - All required immunizations (Please see letter from Department of Health for list of Required immunizations on pg.
 41.)
-OR - A signed statement or a medical appointment card from your child's doctor to prove that your child is in the process of completing missing immunizations or the PE. - Proof of an influenza vaccination administered with one-year of starting. - Receive a new influenza vaccine in November 30, 2023. - Returning Students are ONLY required to provide proof of: - All required immunizations for age level (Please see letter from Department of Health for list of Required immunizations on pg.
-41.) - o Proof of an influenza vaccination administered with one-year of starting. - Receive a new influenza vaccine by November 30, 2023 - Dual Military Families must provide school with a Family Care Plan by first day of school. - Preschool and Prekindergarten students must complete a Child Youth Program form and turn in to school by first day of school (provided on Orientation day by HKS)
+OR - A signed statement or a medical appointment card from your child's doctor to prove that your child is in the process of completing missing immunizations, TB, or PPD.. - Proof of an influenza vaccination administered with one-year of starting. - Receive a new influenza vaccine in November, 2025. - Returning Students are ONLY required to provide proof of: - All required immunizations for age level (Please see letter from Department of Health for list of Required immunizations on pg.
+41.) - o Proof of an influenza vaccination administered with one-year of starting. - Receive a new influenza vaccine by November, 2025. - Dual Military Families must provide school with a Family Care Plan by first day of school. - Preschool and Prekindergarten students must complete a Child Youth Program form and turn in to school by first day of school (provided on Orientation day by HKS)